theCalcaholic/hiob_ros/README.md

 #### Running HIOB-ROS via Docker

-The fastest way to run docker is by running the [docker image](https://hub.docker.com/r/thecalcaholic/hiob_ros/).
+The fastest way to run docker is running the [docker image](https://hub.docker.com/r/thecalcaholic/hiob_ros/).
 In order to do so, you need to setup [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) first and then run the image, for example:

 ```
 docker run -e RUN_ROSCORE=true -e HIOB_ROS_SUBSCRIBE=/hiob_client/myTopic -e HIOB_ROS_PUBLISH=/hiob/object --network="host" --runtime=nvidia --rm hiob_ros
 ```
 This command will download and run hiob_ros from the docker hub.
-The HIOB server will listen on the topic `/hiob_client/myTopic` for images and publish the object position to `/hiob/object`.
+If `-e RUN_ROSCORE=true` is being provided, a roscore node will be started together with the HIOB server.
+The latter will then listen on the topic `/hiob_client/myTopic` for images and publish the object position to `/hiob/object`.

 The command above acts like it was run on the host natively (because of `--network="host"`) which is the easiest way to spin up a ros server, but might not be your best option, if you want to host the server continuously